SITE PARTNER:

 If you're looking for a solid walk, you can embark from here and walk down to Simpson Falls and the Simpson Falls Picnic Area.

-Nice to know There is a water bubbler so if you’re on a bike ride around the mountain, this is a great spot to refill your water bottle.
+Good to know – There is a water bubbler so if you’re on a bike ride around the mountain, this is a great spot to refill your water bottle.
 The barbeques are all electric and are free to use.

 Need to know – There are no toilet facilities at this picnic spot but the closest are just a few minutes’ drive away at the Mt Coot-Tha Lookout.